-Roger Morelló was born in 1993 in Reus (Spain).
-He performed in countries such as Great Britain, France, Netherlands, Austria, Germany, Sweden, Italy, Spain and played in festivals like Aurora Winter Classic Festival 2016 in Sweden and Echo Festival 2016 in Italy.
-Furthermore, as a soloist he performed in important concert halls like Philarmonie Berlin, Pau Casals Auditorium and Josep Carreras Auditorium, among others.
+Roger Morelló Ros was born in 1993 in Reus, Spain.
+He performed in countries such as Great Britain, France, Netherlands, Austria, Germany, Sweden, Italy, Spain and played in festivals like Musethica International Chamber Music Festival Berlin 2018, Aurora Winter Classic Festival 2016 in Sweden and Echo Festival 2016 in Italy.
+Furthermore, as a soloist he performed in important concert halls like Philarmonie Berlin, Palau de la Música Catalana, Pau Casals Auditorium and Josep Carreras Auditorium, among others.

 DSM Photographer: David Ausserhofer